magento/devdocs/guides/v1.0/config-guide/cli/config-cli-subcommands-static-view.md

 In addition to the command arguments discussed here, see <a href="{{ site.gdeurl }}config-guide/cli/config-cli-subcommands.html#config-cli-subcommands-common">Common arguments</a>.

 <h2 id="config-cli-static-overview">Overview of static view files deployment</h2>
-The static view files deployment tool enables you to write static files to the Magento file system when the Magento software is set for <a href="{{ site.gdeurl }}config-guide/bootstrap/magento-modes.html#mode-production">production mode</a>.
+The static view files deployment command enables you to write static files to the Magento file system when the Magento software is set for <a href="{{ site.gdeurl }}config-guide/bootstrap/magento-modes.html#mode-production">production mode</a>.

 The term *static view file* refers to the following:

 *	"Static" means it can be cached for a site (that is, the file is not dynamically generated).
 Examples include images and CSS generated from LESS.
 *	"View" refers to presentation layer (from MVC).

-Static view files are located in the `<your Magento install dir>/pub/static` directory, and some are cached under the `<your Magento install dir>/var` directory as well.
+Static view files are located in the `<your Magento install dir>/pub/static` directory, and some are cached in the `<your Magento install dir>/var/view_preprocessed` directory as well.

 Static view files deployment is affected by Magento modes as follows: